Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 • Siesta: Southern European countries are known for siestas between 1 pm and 4 pm.
 However, this applies more to the off-season or to restaurants and shops frequented mainly by locals.

-This was our guide to Málaga with tips on things to do in Málaga, Spain.
+This was our guide to Malaga with tips on things to see in Malaga.
 Do you have a question?
 We’ll be happy to answer it in the comments below.
 Have a safe journey!

 More information about Andalusia